 Abstract

 This information contribution contains a survey of deployed products and services using the HEVC standard and the formal specifications in which it is supported, along with a brief introduction to the standard written for broad readership.
+Revision marking is included to show changes relative to JCTVC-AB0020-v3 of July 2017.

 Introduction to the HEVC standard